jvs7215/-EAM_OCR/README.md

 ## Acknowledgments

-- Built with Tesseract.js OCR engine
+- Built with PaddleOCR (deep learning OCR engine)
 - NLP powered by Compromise
-- Image processing by Sharp
+- Python OCR service powered by FastAPI

+## Migration Notes

+This project was migrated from Tesseract.js to PaddleOCR for improved accuracy.
+See `SETUP_PADDLEOCR.md` for migration details.